 Why is it called Pulmonaria?

+The scientific or botanical name for lungwort is Pulmonaria.
 Why the weird name?
 Well, back in the day, people thought that, if a plant looked like a body part, it just may be good for healing that part.
 This philosophy was called the “Doctrine of Signatures.”
 Since many of the Pulmonaria have oval-shaped, spotted leaves, people felt they resembled a diseased lung, so they should be used to treat chest ailments.
-And so the plant was given the name Pulmonaria, which translates from the Latin word "pulmo" to the word "lung," and in the name of the common lungwort, "wort" simply means plant.

 Other Common Names for Lungwort

-Fun Facts about Pulmonaria
+Fun Facts about Lungwort

 - They are a great early source of nectar and pollen.
 This makes them a good garden plant for bees, butterflies, and other insects, even hummingbirds.